bisqwit/TinyDeflate/README.md

     Terms of use: Zlib
     Copyright © 2017 Joel Yliluoma

+## Memory usage at aggressive settings (backtrackable input)

+* 408 bytes of automatic storage for three huffman trees (384 elements, 5…9 bits each, 88 % space efficiency)
+* 24 bytes of temporary automatic storage while a huffman tree is being generated (15 elements, 9 bits each, 66 % space efficiency)
+* An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
+* ABI mandated alignment losses

+Total: 408 bytes minimum, 432+N bytes maximum

+Theoretical minimum at 100 % efficiency: 357.1 + 15.32 ≃ 373 bytes (not yet attained by this library).

-## Memory usage at aggressive settings
+## Memory usage at aggressive settings (non-backtrackable input)

 * 144 bytes of automatic storage for length tables (288 elements, 4 bits each, 100 % space efficiency)
-* 384 bytes of automatic storage for huffman tree (352 elements, 5…9 bits each, 88 % space efficiency)
+* 384 bytes of automatic storage for two huffman trees (350 elements, 5…9 bits each, 88 % space efficiency)
 * 24 bytes of temporary automatic storage while a huffman tree is being generated (15 elements, 9 bits each, 66 % space efficiency)
 * An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
 * ABI mandated alignment losses

 Total: 528 bytes minimum, 552+N bytes maximum

-In addition, if you neither decompress into a raw memory area nor supply your own window function, 32768 bytes of automatic storage is allocated for the look-behind window.

 Theoretical minimum at 100 % efficiency: 144 + 338.9 + 15.32 ≃ 499 bytes (not yet attained by this library).

+## Memory usage at default settings (backtrackable input)

+* 687 bytes of automatic storage for three huffman trees (52 % space efficiency)
+* 30 bytes of temporary automatic storage while a huffman tree is being generated (53 % space efficiency)
+* An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
+* ABI mandated alignment losses

+Total: 687 bytes minimum, 717+N bytes maximum

-## Memory usage at default settings
+## Memory usage at default settings (non-backtrackable input)

 * 288 bytes of automatic storage for length tables (50 % space efficiency)
-* 653 bytes of automatic storage for huffman tree (52 % space efficiency)
+* 653 bytes of automatic storage for two huffman trees (52 % space efficiency)
 * 30 bytes of temporary automatic storage while a huffman tree is being generated (53 % space efficiency)
 * An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
 * ABI mandated alignment losses

 Total: 941 bytes minimum, 971+N bytes maximum

-In addition, if you neither decompress into a raw memory area nor supply your own window function, 32768 bytes of automatic storage is allocated for the look-behind window.

 ## Tuning